timkachko/ng-remote-api-config/README.md

 ### The httpConfigured builder and shortcuts:

-You can use builder for getting the service object or work with single resource, so the example from previous section will look as:
+You can use the builder for getting a service object or work with a single resource, so the example from the previous section may look as:
 ```
 .controller('MainCtrl', function (httpConfigured, httpC, $log) {